 The only provided internal circulation is by means of public alleys, which do not require PUEs along their frontages.
-The plan does show 7-foot-wide PUEs offset from both sides of Alley 2; while these PUEs are in excess of the minimum required by the Subdivision Regulations, they may be necessary to serve the proposed lots.
-Provision of these PUEs is subject to approval by the utility companies.
+The plan does show seven-foot-wide PUEs offset from both sides of Alley 2; while these PUEs are in excess of the minimum required by the Subdivision Regulations, they may be necessary to serve the proposed lots.
+However, these PUEs are not continuous with the PUEs along the public roadways, Provision of these PUEs in this configuration is subject to approval by the utility companies.

 12. Historic-The subject property was the site of a parking lot for the WSSC Headquarters (68-10-082), a documented property constructed in 1939.
-The original building and subsequent additions were architecturally noteworthy as products of their time, and exemplified stylistic evolution from the Art Deco details of the 1939 original building, to the modern influence of the 1953 addition, to the full-blown modernistic expression of the 1964 addition.
-While all three additions were distinctive in treatment and clearly expressed, the architects endeavored to create a unified and consolidated building that continued to represent the public identity of the WSSC.
+The original building and subsequent additions were architecturally noteworthy as products of their time, and exemplified stylistic evolution from the Art Deco details of the 1939 original building to the modern influence of the 1953 addition, to the full-blown modernistic expression of the 1964 addition.
+While all three additions were distinctive in treatment and clearly expressed, the architects endeavored to create a unified and consolidated building that continued to represent the public identity of WSSC.
 The building was demolished in 2019.

 The subject site is also where a caravan of more than 60 decorated automobiles convened, carrying suffragists assembled in Hyattsville on July 31, 1913, to deliver 85,000 signatures on suffrage petitions gathered from citizens of all 48 states to the U.S. Senate.
 A rally was held in Hyattsville's ballpark, after which the procession headed towards Pennsylvania Avenue in Washington, DC.
 Alice Paul, head of the National American Woman Suffrage Association's Congressional Committee, was in the lead car, followed by other officers, and sympathizers of the Senate Woman Suffrage Committee.
-The petitions were formally presented to the Senate by Senator Robert Owen of Oklahoma, and 10 other Senators spoke in favor of the Susan B. Anthony Amendment's passage.
+The petitions were formally presented to the Senate by Senator Robert Owen of Oklahoma, and 10 other senators spoke in favor of the Susan B. Anthony Amendment's passage.
 Although ratification of the 19th Amendment was still several years away, the rally held at what was then called Zantzinger Park, served as a catalyst for continuing debate on women's suffrage.